silverstripe/silverstripe-framework/docs/en/00_Getting_Started/00_Server_Requirements.md

 such as CSS files or images, these are mapped over to the `public/_resources/` folder automatically.
 If the filesystem supports it, this is achieved through symlinks.
-Depending on your hosting and deployment mechanisms, you might want to enforce copying files instead.
+Depending on your hosting and deployment mechanisms, you may need to configure the plugin to copy files instead.
 See [silverstripe/vendor-plugin](https://github.com/silverstripe/vendor-plugin) for details.

 ### Error pages